-2. Wash the tattoo gently with soap and water.
+2. Wash it gently with soap and water.
 Apply ointment/cream such as Helosan (Savlon), Bepanthen or Pegasus tattoo creme (I sell this in the shop).
 These are all antiseptic, moisturizing and soothing.
 There is probably many more on the market, but these I know work.

-3. Wash the tattoo itself gently once or twice a day, but wash your hands every time you are about to touch it to apply creme.
-Apply creme maybe 3-6 times a day, every time the tattoo seems to get dry.
+3. Wash the tattoo itself gently once or twice a day, but wash your hands every time you are about to touch it to apply cream.
+Apply cream maybe 3-6 times a day, every time it seems to get dry.

 4. Do NOT remove any scabs whatsoever, let them come off at their own pace.
-Avoid to irritate the tattoo by rubbing or scratching and keep it clean and moist.
+Avoid to irritate the area by rubbing or scratching and keep it clean and moist.

 It takes around approximately 7-10 days for a tattoo to heal.
 Do not take baths of any kind during this period.
 Of course you can take showers as usual.

-Fresh tattoos shouldn´t be exposed to sun the first months.
+Fresh ink shouldn't be exposed to sun the first months.
 If you have it initially healed, you can apply sunscreen or just cover it up whilst being in the sun.

 A piercing should be clean, but DO NOT overdo it.
 Twice or three times a day is sufficient to remove scabs and inhibit bacteria growth in the area of the piercing.
 The most common mistake of getting an infection is by touching it with unwashed hands.
-We have lots of bacteria and dirt flourishing on our fingers, nails and hands and it is crucial to always attend the washing of the piercing with completely clean hands.
-Use a proper soap before starting to clean the piercing.
+We have lots of bacteria and dirt flourishing on our fingers, nails and hands and it is crucial to always do the aftercare with completely clean hands.

 Wash the piercing itself with saline solution, mouthwash or the recommendations from me about the specific type of piercing you get.
-Do not use alcohol to clean a healthy piercing.
+Do not wash it with alcohol!
 It is too harsh and damages the repairing tissue.